kirstymcnaught/OptiKeyWiki/User-Guide.md

 ##<a name="change-selection-method">Change selection method</a>

-OptiKey supports a number of selection methods to select a key (or a point on the screen when controlling the mouse).
+OptiKey supports a number of selection methods to select a key or select a point on the screen (when controlling the mouse).
 We've seen the fixation method in the ['Type your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/User-Guide#type-your-first-word) section, where you dwell over a key for a period of time until the selection is made, but you can also press a keyboard key or click a mouse button to indicate that you want to make a selection.

 1. To change the selection method open the Management Console (with OptiKey focussed press ALT + M) and select the "Pointing & Selecting" tab.